active-logic/activelogic-cs/Doc/QuickStart.md

 More generally, selectors and sequences are known as *composites*.

 In AL, status expressions and the [status calculus](Reference/status.md) implement *stateless* control.
-Status expressions and status functions are combine to form the behavior tree.
+Status expressions and status functions combine to form the behavior tree.

 With regard to BT as an established paradigm, **the AL calculus constitutes an orthodox, concise and correct implementation**.